Carle Illinois College of Medicine

 The Carle Illinois College of Medicine is the medical school of the University of Illinois Urbana-Champaign.
-Called the "World's First Engineering-Based College of Medicine," the school trains physician-innovators by integrating several engineering and entrepreneurship approaches into its medical training, and awards the degree of M.D. upon graduation.

 History

-The Carle Illinois College of Medicine was established on March 12, 2015 after the University of Illinois Board of Trustees approved the creation of the new college.
+The Carle Illinois College of Medicine was established on March 12, 2015, after the University of Illinois Board of Trustees approved the creation of the new college.
 The college welcomed its inaugural class of 32 students on July 2, 2018.
 The engineering-based college of medicine currently offers an M.D. degree focused at the intersection of medicine and engineering.

-The college offers an MD degree as well as an MD/PhD program.
+The college also offers an MD/PhD program.
 All degrees earned at the Carle Illinois College of Medicine will be awarded by the University of Illinois at Urbana-Champaign.
 In November 2015, it was announced that the University of Illinois and Carle Foundation Hospital had signed a 10-year research affiliation agreement with the intent to encourage and enable new biomedical advances at the newly formed college of medicine.
 Dr. Rashid Bashir and Dr. Robert Good were selected as co-chairs for the Core Curriculum Group committee charged with designing the curriculum for the college.
 Dr. Bashir was hired as the executive associate dean of the college in September 2017.
 In August 2016, King Li was named the first Dean of the college of medicine.

-The vision for an engineering-based medical education program gathered momentum after the University of Illinois released the results of its 2013 Visioning Future Excellence project in combination with its strategic planning process and an economic development report.
-Together, these visioning documents identified three major areas of positive academic, social and economic growth: data analytics, energy, and biomedical/bio-engineering.
-Included with the biomedical vision is the concept of an engineering-based college of medicine, which allows both University of Illinois at Urbana-Champaign and Carle Hospital to leverage their substantial assets and skills in a truly groundbreaking endeavor.